build-trust/ockam-documentation/guides/examples/end-to-end-encrypted-kafka.md

     --bootstrap-server YOUR_CONFLUENT_CLOUD_BOOTSTRAP_SERVER_ADDRESS
 ```

+{% hint style="info" %}
+In order to get the bootstrap address and cluster API Key and Secret, you'll need to create a cluster on Confluent Cloud.
+Then navigate to the Clients sub menu on the left, and choose Java.
+You can generate an API key here and make note of the information generated.
+{% endhint %}

 As the administrator of the Ockam project, you're able to control what other identities are allowed to enroll themselves into your project by issuing unique one-time use enrollment tickets.
 We'll start by creating three separate tickets, one each for two separate producers and one for a single consumer, and we'll save each ticket to a file so we can move it to another host easily:​

 ```bash